abdulrahmanAlotaibi/fullstack-roadmap/README.md

 - [Web Content Accessibility Guidelines (WCAG) 2.0 ](https://www.w3.org/TR/WCAG20/)
-- [Webaim Checklist](https://webaim.org/standards/wcag/checklist#sc2.1.2) - this is a great guide to implement accessibility features as a developer. a small note here: this is meant to be a summary for developer not as a leggal reference.
+- [Webaim Checklist](https://webaim.org/standards/wcag/checklist#sc2.1.2) - this is a guide to implement accessibility features as a developer. a small note here: this is meant to be a summary for developers not as a leggal reference.
-- [Website Accessibility (Paid)](https://frontendmasters.com/courses/web-accessibility/) - a great workshop about the subject.
+- [Website Accessibility (Paid)](https://frontendmasters.com/courses/web-accessibility/) - a workshop about the subject.
 - [Accessibility Manifesto](http://accessibilitymanifesto.com/introduction)
 - [Alt-texts: The Ultimate Guide](https://axesslab.com/alt-texts/)
 - [Webaim Contrast Chcker](https://webaim.org/resources/contrastchecker/)